Design for Six Sigma (DFSS) focuses on developing products that meet customer needs with very low defect levels.

 • No formal structured program with a plan, accepted responsibilities, or coordination

-The IPD implementation effort should be planned and lead from the top down, but implemented from the bottom up to develop ownership.
+The LPD implementation effort should be planned and lead from the top down, but implemented from the bottom up to develop ownership.
 Employee involvement must be based on communicating the proper goals and providing necessary training in the concepts and skills.
 When executive management makes continuous improvement a high priority and is actively involved in leading this effort, improved product development practices can be readily implemented and results rapidly achieved.